 Creating a watercolor eyeshadow moment adds a dose of joy to any look, and you can choose between traditional placement and more abstract strokes of color, as seen here.
-The Morphe Maddie Ziegler Imagination Palette ($25) has a nice range of pastels to use all in one palette.
+Try Natasha Denona's Pastel Eyeshadow Palette ($65) to get the look.

 If there's one thing that lip gloss will always do, it's add volume to your lips.
 Clear gloss will allow for your natural lip color to show through, enhancing your complexion and eyes even more.

 If subtle glam is your thing, we've got you covered.
 Use shades similar to your skin tone that add just enough contrast to notice.